True Yellow Amaranthus

 This variety will really stand out in your garden; emerging foliage is bright yellow maturing to green with yellow-gold variegation; fast growing and tolerates heat and poor soil; great for borders or containers

-True Yellow Amaranthus' attractive textured narrow leaves emerge yellow in spring, turning green in color with showy yellow variegation throughout the season.
-Neither the flowers nor the fruit are ornamentally significant.
+True Yellow Amaranthus' attractive textured narrow leaves emerge yellow in spring, turning green in color with showy yellow variegation throughout the season on a plant with an upright spreading habit of growth.

 True Yellow Amaranthus is an herbaceous annual with an upright spreading habit of growth.
 Its relatively coarse texture can be used to stand it apart from other garden plants with finer foliage.